yousefelkilany/image-processing-serverless-webapp/README.md

 *   **AWS CloudWatch**: For logging and monitoring.
 *   **Amazon API Gateway**: To expose a public REST API endpoint for clients to request upload URLs.
 *   **AWS Lambda**: For running the application logic for both generating pre-signed URLs and processing images.
+*   **AWS CloudFront**: For Exposing processed images for public access, and use as a CDN.
 *   **Pillow (PIL)**: The image processing library used for resizing.

 ## How It Works